-New grant programme seeks to advance therapies for rare diseases
+Grant programme seeks to advance novel therapies for rare diseases

-“This is a terrific opportunity for universities throughout the U.K. to leverage a proven approach for drug development and advance those discoveries that have the potential to change the rare disease landscape,” said Sir John Bell, Regius Professor of Medicine, University of Oxford, and U.K. Life Sciences Industrial Strategy Lead for U.K. government.
+“This is a unique opportunity for U.K .scientists to leverage a proven innovation model for advancing discovery and for U.K. science to help change the rare disease landscape,” said Sir John Bell, Regius Professor of Medicine, University of Oxford, and U.K. Life Sciences Industrial Strategy Lead for U.K. government.

 Applicants have the opportunity to receive:

-- Discovery and development support from a team of Harrington Discovery Institute industry leaders with significant experience bringing drugs to market.
+- Drug and business development support from Harrington Discovery Institute’s Therapeutics Development Center (pharma-experienced industry leaders with a track record of bringing drugs to market).

 - Any disease or disorder affecting fewer than 5 in 10,000 people will be considered, including ultra-rare diseases and rare variants of more common diseases.